 List of healing herbs you can grow at home that thrive in the ground or in a container herb garden.
 Plus easy ways to use these medicinal herbs.

 Growing healing herbs is not only easy, but extremely satisfying and rewarding.
 Small herb gardens are not off-limits to anyone…all you need is a pot of fresh soil.
 Many herbs can be grown indoors, and all year round.
 In addition to their culinary and traditional uses, many herbs have healing qualities as well.
 Herbal medicines have been around literally since the beginning of time.
-The following six herbs are my favorites, and each one has its own special characteristics.
+Herbs are know for curing infections, lowering fevers, increasing circulation, lowering high blood pressure, and the list goes on.
+The following seven herbs are my favorites, and each one has its own special characteristics.

 To grow chamomile, it’s best to plant seeds by broadcasting, and then lightly rake them into the soil.
 Wait until well past the last frost, and the earth is warm.
 Once established, this daisy-like herb is very hardy and will grow, in good conditions, up to 30 inches tall.
 Chamomile can really take over your garden, so be careful where you plant it.
 I’ve grown chamomile in a large vintage wash tub, and it grew like crazy.
 Just make sure to give it enough room.
 Harvest the blooms when they are new and hang them in a cool, dark spot to dry.
 The blooms can also be snipped from the stem and dried on their own.